wiktorKycia/KsiegaCytatow/README.md

 - api
   - for others that will create a better looking front-end app
   - to be able to create a discord bot, that will retrieve new quotes from discord

+## How do I run this on my own computer?

+### Installation

+#### IDE
+For IDE I would recommend [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows) like I am using or alternatively [Visual Studio Code](https://code.visualstudio.com/download).
+You don't have to have the Professional version of PyCharm - the Community one will be enough.
+You can also use any other IDE, however they are not included in this tutorial.

+#### Tools
+You will obviously need Python programming language ([version 3.12](https://www.python.org/downloads/)) For database you will need the [XAMPP enviroment](https://www.apachefriends.org/pl/download.html)